A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 Similarly, the authors of \cite{ivanciuc2007posetic} construct the poset of adding methyl groups to cyclobutanes.
 As the molecules higher-up in the partial order are constructed from the lower ones, one could expand the property of a molecule in terms of the contributions of the molecules that come before it.
 This means that every molecule defines its own poset and thus Möbius function, but these have been calculated and used to verify that higher-order contributions decrease so that truncating the expansion at a certain level leads to a good approximation of the property \cite{ivanciuc2007posetic}.
+In chemistry, this method is known as the posetic cluster expansion \cite{klein1986chemical}.
+Recently, the authors of \cite{barker2024multilevel} considered how a molecule's electronic potential decomposes either over atomic nuclei, or molecular fragments, and described similar truncations of Möbius inversions that can improve both the speed and accuracy of electronic potential calculations.